An AI generated, agnostic prompt language for describing software logic to AI systems.

 EMAIL_RE = re.compile(r"^[^\s@]+@[^\s@]+\.[^\s@]+$")

-"""Creates a new user account.
-Raises ValidationError on failure."""
+"""Creates a new user.
+Raises ValidationError if any check fails."""

 if not EMAIL_RE.match(email):